 - By consuming the contents of the host cells upon contact.

 There are several types of pathogens that are responsible for various plant diseases.
-Brief description of each type is given below-
+A brief description of each type is given below following their examples.

 Virus and Viroids

 Virus can be defined as-

 A virus is an infectious agent that is smaller than the smallest Bacterium which is consists of a nucleic acid particle surrounded by a protein coat and can only replicate inside a living cell.